-- 6. Narragansett Street: Design Standards Buildings with frontage along Narragansett Street shall conform to the below standards. - a) All non-residential principal buildings and structures with frontage along Narragansett Street shall be designed in a traditional New England Village style.

-Finding: The architectural renderings cover sheet shows that the buildings are designed in a traditional New England Village style.

-b) All buildings shall be designed so that the front wall of the building and any wall facing Narragansett Street that is not a front wall has the visual appearance of a front façade.
+- 6. Narragansett Street: Design Standards Buildings with frontage along Narragansett Street shall conform to the below standards. - a) All non-residential principal buildings and structures with frontage along Narragansett Street shall be designed in a traditional New England Village style. - A001, Cover Sheet show the design in a traditional New England Village style. - Finding: The architectural renderings cover sheet shows that the buildings are designed in a traditional New England Village style. - b) All buildings shall be designed so that the front wall of the building and any wall facing Narragansett Street that is not a front wall has the visual appearance of a front façade.
 The façade shall incorporate pedestrian scale design features such as doors and windows to create a "village character."
 Windows or architectural treatments designed to simulate windows shall comprise no less than twenty percent (20%) of the exterior wall surface.
 The façade shall be designed to avoid large blank wall space.